Projects

 New Generation Microprocessor-Based Traffic Junction Control Unit

-He worked on the design, and processor and software tools selection problems for a new generation microprocessor-based traffic junction control unit which would replace old PLC-based control units in Istanbul.
+Consulted the General Manager and Project Teams at ISBAK.
+Worked on the design, and processor and software tools selection problems for a new generation microprocessor-based traffic junction control unit which would replace old PLC-based control units in Istanbul.
 The following processor families and their development tools were studied and evaluated for the target control unit design: Ubicom 2K and 3K processors, Dallas TINI Chip Set and ARM processors.
 He also gave lectures on object-oriented analysis, design, and programming using Java and UML.

-Design and Foundation of a Network Lab
+Design and Construction of a Network Lab

 Fatih University, Department of Computer Engineering